rxhanson/Multitouch-Community/README.md

 * Detailed steps to reproduce

 If you wish to contact me directly, feel free to send an email to support@multitouch.app

+## Troubleshooting FAQ

+#### The app stops recognizing gestures when my mac wakes from sleep and I have to restart the app.
+If this happens, go to the settings tab and check the box for "Restart on wake" and this restart will happen automatically.
+This isn't the default behavior because it typically just makes it longer for gestures to be available when waking from sleep, and not everyone has this issue.

+#### The app stops recognizing gestures randomly after a while.
+When I restart the app, it works again.
+Not all macs are the same, so the solution to this can vary.
+Here's some things to try.
+* Only run one "Gesture" app at a time (don't run alongside BTT).
+* Disable "Restart on wake" if you don't experience the issue above.
+* Restart your mac.
+The ol' Windows solution.
+Apple's eventing system is more robust on some macs than others and depends on a lot of factors like which apps are running.
+Sometimes this can just get things running smoothly again.
+* Try enabling "Avoid private framework" in the settings tab.
+The private framework is 100% necessary for Magic Mouse gestures, but trackpad gestures can function without it.
+By enabling this setting, the Magic Mouse will still use the private framework but the trackpad will not.
+The trackpad gestures are slightly more fine-tuned with the private framework, but for a lot of gestures it's not noticeable.
+For some users, avoiding the private framework is better, for some users, it's worse.